-The transformational law makes waves in the retirement plan industry not anticipated in 1974
+The transformational law makes waves in the retirement plan industry not anticipated

 For most in the retirement plan industry, the Employee Retirement Income Security Act of 1974 (ERISA), plus its amendments, are the so-called industry “Bible.”